Product Liability Lawyers

 If the hydrogen cyanide does not kill you the polyurethane cushioning can create an event firefighters refer to as a flashover in less than two minutes.
 A flashover, which is the point at which all consumable material is engulfed by flame, will commonly reach upwards of 2,000°F.

-It does not take a genius to know that a heater or electric blanket pose fire and thermal burn hazards.
-In fact they cause thousands of injuries and fires each year in the United States.
+Heaters and electric blankets pose fire and thermal burn hazards.
+In fact, they cause thousands of injuries and fires each year in the United States.
 An electric blanket is nothing more than a heating coil wrapped in insulated wired inside a blanket that is made to heat up when plugged into an electrical outlet.
 The Consumer Product Safety Commission has recalled a variety of blankets over the past few years because of the following issues:

 - faulty temperature controllers

 - loose connections that increase risk of short circuit

 - folding blanket causing overheating

 According to the American Academy of Orthopedic Surgeons, more than 700,000 primary hip and knee replacement surgeries are performed in the United States each year.
 One of the most successful joint surgeries performed, operations have a productivity rate of 90 percent and can last at least fifteen years in 95 percent of all ideal candidates.